iamnapo/cbm-api/README.md

 ### `.call(params[, returncode], callback)`

-The call method takes a parameter object and after finding an appropriate function - a function with the same concepts as inputs and outputs, but in different units, that is - runs it an passes the result to the callback function.
+The call method takes a parameter object and after finding an appropriate function - a function with the same concepts as inputs and outputs, but (maybe) in different units, that is - executes it and passes the result to the callback function.
 If the (optional) argument `returncode` is set to true, it instead passes the .js file's location and the description of the function.
-For a full overview of search parameters, check the [documentation](https://github.com/iamnapo/CallByMeaning/docs).
+For a full overview of search parameters, check the [documentation](https://github.com/iamnapo/CallByMeaning/blob/master/docs/CALLBYMEANING.md).

 Example code: